 Sir Frank Bowling, OBE, RA, born in British Guiana in 1934, has been hailed as one of Britain’s greatest living abstract painters and as a ‘modern master’.
 Bowling’s innovations in technique, and his use of paint and surface texture, have changed the practice of painting.
 At age 87 Bowling’s only ambition is to continue to work in his studio.

-In addition Aloys was invited to respond to one of the artworks and write an Audio Description for the Visually Impaired, informed by training by VocalEyes, which you can hear below.
+In addition Aloys was invited to respond to one of the artworks and write an Audio Description for the Visually Impaired, informed by training from VocalEyes, which you can hear below.